bbc/branding-client/README.md

 output, however currently Orbit does not support all the languages Branding requires to support.
-Using Orbit with branding is acceptable if you can be confident that you do not need any World Service languages and you only need to support English, Welsh Scots and Irish Gaelic and Scots Gaelic.
+Using Orbit with branding is acceptable if you can be confident that you do not need any World Service languages and you only need to support English, Welsh, Irish Gaelic and Scots Gaelic.

 Installation
 -------------